KCaglarCoskun/multi-level-mvm-verification/readme.md

 ```
 Or alternatively install in a virtual environment.

 The package was tested with Python 3.12, numpy 2.2.2, and PyYAML 6.0.2.
-The example in the folder case_study_MJW_2023 matplotlib and was tested with version 3.10.0.
+The example in the folder case_study_MJW_2023 requires matplotlib and was tested with version 3.10.0.

 ## Usage